Mekaeil/ready-to-design/README.md

     config.rb
     index.html                      // default index
+    mapbox.html

 # HOW MUCH WORK HAS BEEN DONE

     First Step : we cretaed the nice and net structure and we try to improve clean and cleaner  :)

     and until now we have the simple responsive navigation.

+# UPDATES :

+    # 1 - Add Mapbox - add list of location list on map and display details. ( get data with JSON )